 - 1. Do we need to pre-process the training data?
 If so, how? - 2.
-How may hidden units do we need? - 3.
+How many hidden layers with how many hidden units do we need - 3.
 Are some activation functions better than others? - 4.
 How do we choose the initial weights from which we start the training? - 5.
 Should we have different learning rates for the different layers? - 6.
-How do we choose the learning rates? - 7.
+How do we choose appropriate learning rates? - 7.
 Do we change the weights after each training pattern, or after the whole set? - 8.
-How do we avoid flat spots in the error function? - 9.
-How do we avoid local minima in the error function? - 10.
-When do we stop training?
+How do we avoid local minima in the error function? - 9.
+How do we avoid flat spots in the error function? - 10.
+How do we know when we should stop the training?